A Memory Tree Find death information fast, with

 Online Tutorials Access Timaru District Libraries’ Online Tutorials for easy-to-follow instructions on how to use a range of our online resources, including Ancestry, BorrowBox, Libby, ePlatform, Kanopy and PressReader.
 You will also find introductory tutorials on using some popular social media networks, setting up an email account, using Google Photos and much more.

 PressReader PressReader allows you same-day access to more than 5000 newspapers and magazines from New Zealand and around the world.
 Browse full-page replicas in their traditional format and layout, including complete editorial content, graphics and advertising.
-New Zealand newspapers include The Press, The Dominion Post and The New Zealand Herald, and many smaller, regional publications.
+New Zealand newspapers include The Otago Daily Times and The New Zealand Herald, and many smaller, regional publications.
 Stuff publications can now only be viewed within the libraries’ WiFi hotspot areas or on computers available at each of our library branches.

 Short-Edition Short Stories One, three, five-minute or classic short stories are available to read free of charge with no need to sign in.
 Short Édition offers free access to short literature: poetry, short stories, and flash fiction.
 Many of these short stories also feature on the Timaru District Libraries' Short Story Dispenser - have you seen it yet?

 Te Ara - The Encyclopedia of New Zealand In Māori, Te Ara means 'the pathway'.
 Through interlinking text and image trails, the Encyclopedia takes you on a journey of discovery of New Zealand.